Runnable/docs/databases-datastores/databases/_posts/2016-12-12-how-to-seed-your-database-from-s3.md

 ---
-title: How To Seed Your Database from S3
+title: How to Seed Your Database from S3
 short: Seeding Data from S3
 category: database-datastore
 order: 3